 On the other hand, if your income is considered too high, you will not qualify for SNAP.
 It is important to note that you cannot reduce your work hours or quit your job in order to meet these income requirements.
 In fact, the program has work requirements that you must abide by to obtain and maintain food stamps eligibility.
-This includes registering for work and accepted a new job, if offered.
-Download our free guide to learn more about requirements.
+This includes registering for work and accepting a new job if offered.
+Download our free guide to learn more about the requirements.

 How to Apply for Food Stamps in Idaho

 If you would like to apply for food stamps in Idaho, there are several ways you may do so.
 You can: